D-Bald/fiber-backend/README.md

    * Distinguish between user roles: just admins can reach routes, that are now protected, but anyone can create a user.
 Create a default admin user on start.
 * API Endpoints for File/Media upload
 * Configuration via Config file
-* Recover from panics, so that the server does not break down just becuase one field of the request body could not be parsed (and find stable solution for body parsing?)
 * Validation schemas for Input Data (https://docs.gofiber.io/guide/validation)